 "Here's Rose.
-Her eyes used to hurt her all the time, and she couldn't see anything on the blackboard.
+Her eyes used to hurt her all blackboard.
 Her headaches used to be so bad that she had to stay away from school every once in a while.
 The doctor gave her glasses; but they didn't help her, and she wouldn't wear them.
 When you told us the card would help our eyes I got busy with her.
 I had her read the card close up, and then I moved it farther away, and now she can see all right, and her head doesn't ache any more.
-She comes to school every day, and we all thank you very much."
+She comes to school every day. and we all thank you very much."